 • Instrument Air Compressor Building

-My primary responsibility centered on the critical initial phase of structural foundation design for all six buildings.
-Our team’s standard workflow for foundation design involved several key steps:
+My primary responsibility was the initial phase of structural foundation design for all six buildings.
+The standard workflow:

-1. Receiving complex foundation design loads (often exceeding 2,000+ loads for a single structure) and extensive load combinations (600+) typically provided in PDF format.
+1. Receive complex foundation design loads (often 2,000+ loads per structure) and load combinations (600+), typically in PDF format.

-3. Performing detailed FEM analysis and iteratively refining the foundation thickness and reinforcing steel to meet all structural and project-specific requirements.
+3. Perform FEM analysis and iteratively refine foundation thickness and reinforcing.

-• Intelligently parse foundation design loads and associated load combinations directly from PDF documents.
+• Parses foundation design loads and load combinations directly from PDF documents.

-• Automatically generate fully detailed FEM models, inclusive of structural mesh, all specified load cases, load combinations, and precise support conditions.
+• Automatically generates FEM models complete with structural mesh, load cases, load combinations, and support conditions.

-• Met Aggressive Deadlines: My automated workflow was a cornerstone in enabling the team to successfully deliver all foundation designs for the six buildings strictly on time, including the challenging initial 30% design submission within a six-week timeframe.
+• Met the deadlines: The automated workflow was a major factor in delivering all six building foundations on time, including the six-week initial 30% design submission.

-My initial work on the FEM models using this automated process provided a solid and accurate foundation for the subsequent detailed design, services during construction (including RFI responses and shop drawing reviews ), and post-construction support phases of the project.
-The primary structural deliverables I was involved in producing included the design of raft slab foundations for all six buildings.
+My FEM models provided the starting point for the subsequent detailed design, construction support (RFI responses, shop drawing reviews), and post-construction phases.
+The primary structural deliverable was raft slab foundations for all six buildings.